coin100-dao/coin100Web3/README.md

 ## **10\.
 Finalizing and Preparing for Mainnet Deployment**

-After successful testing on the Mumbai Testnet, prepare for deploying to the Polygon Mainnet.
+After successful testing on the Amoy Testnet, prepare for deploying to the Polygon Mainnet.

 ### **10.1.
 Review and Optimize Contracts**